G4 (Canadian TV channel): History

 The channel's sole first-run shows, EP Daily and Reviews on the Run ceased broadcast after December 2015, as G4 Canada shifted away from technology-themed programming to more general interest programming.
 Much of the channel's schedule now consisted of series syndicated from other Rogers television channels, with the CRTC's required tech-related programming relegated to out-of-date library content aired in the morning hours.

 On July 5, 2017, Cartt reported via a Rogers representative that G4 would shut down on August 31, 2017, and that it would not be replaced with a new service.
 The channel shut down at midnight on that date.
 The channel space created by TechTV in 2001 ceased to exist shortly after.
 The representative cited "the current competitive television landscape" and a desire to focus on Rogers' "core specialty portfolio"; some of its programming were moved to Citytv.
 The CRTC approved the revocation of G4's licence in August 2017.
 On all cable providers, G4 was either replaced by OLN or TSC.
 By coincidence, G4's Canadian iteration outlasted both its American mother network and Esquire Network, G4's intended replacement, which ended all operations on June 28, 2017.

-Its American counterpart relaunched on November 16, 2021, with web availability of its content through YouTube and Twitch.
-The re-launch was short lived as the network would be shut down once again on October 16, 2022.
+Canada never received the limited relaunch of G4 from the United States in the fall of 2021 before its shutdown nearly a year later, though some of its content was available region-free via YouTube and Twitch.